neonnnnn/nimfm/README.md

 `L21`, `SquaredL21`, and `OmegaCS` are for feature selection and others are for feature interaction selection.
 Note that `PSGD` for `SquaredL12` and `SquaredL21` might be slow when a dataset is sparse.

+## Multi-threading
+Currently (version 0.3.0), `SGD` and `AdaGrad` solvers for `FactorizationMachine` and `FieldAwareFactorizationMachine` can run with multi-threading.
+They update model parameters **asynchronously**, so their results are different from those of single-thearding version.

 ## Installation for Nim users